kubewarden/docs/docs/howtos/application-collection/01-verify-images.md

 ## Configure PolicyServers to use the new Secret

-If using the PolicyServer `default` from the `kubewarde-defaults` Helm chart, configure it with the imagePullSecret `application-collection-kw` in the same namespace by setting the following values for the chart:
+If using the PolicyServer `default` from the `kubewarden-defaults` Helm chart, configure it with the imagePullSecret `application-collection-kw` in the same namespace by setting the following values for the chart: